fsmosca/COVID-19-PH-dataset/README.md

-# COVID-19-PH-dataset
+# COVID-19 PH dataset
-A collection of Philippine data for COVID-19 purposes
+A collection of Philippine data for COVID-19 purposes.